-Portfolio earnings have been the only source of income for the NGF.
+Portfolio earnings have been the only source of income for the NGF until the financial year ended 30 June 2018 when SEGC imposed its first levy on dealers.
 The earnings of the NGF are income tax exempt.

-At 30 June 2017, the net assets of the NGF were \$96.9 million.
-This compares with \$101.9 million at the end of the previous financial year.
+At 30 June 2018, the net assets of the NGF were \$93.6 million.
+This compares with \$96.9 million at the end of the previous financial year.